martinandersen3d/github-projects-demo/.github/ISSUE_TEMPLATE/feature_request.md

 What requirements needs to be met, for the feature to be implemented?

 Examples:
-It should put on a raincoat 👚 when it rains 🌧️ and is outside 🌍 It should (expected output) in (action) when given (condition1) and (condition2) It should (decired ourcome) when given (condition1) and (condition2) It should succeed in creating a order when given valid inputs and a acceptet  payment
+It should put on a raincoat 👚 when it rains 🌧️ and is outside 🌍 but not in sunny Spain 🌞 It should (expected output) in (action) when given (condition1) and (condition2) It should (decired ourcome) when given (condition1) and (condition2) It should succeed in creating a order when given valid inputs and a acceptet  payment